jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 Your assignments will be to attend two separate CEE workshops, and write a short paragraph on what you've learned for each.
 You can view all the available workshops on `CEE's website`_.
-Feel free to attend any two that strike your fancy.
+Feel free to attend any two that strike your fancy, though keep in mind some of the workshops on that list are oriented towards faculty and not graduate students.
 Note that you need to register ahead of time on each event's page.

 *Graduate Teaching Certificate*

 CEE offers a `graduate teaching certificate`_ if you attend five of six presentations listed on the flyer linked in this sentence.
-This isn't required, but if you're interested in getting the certificate, feel free to attend more workshops.
+This isn't required, but if you're interested in getting the certificate, feel free to attend more graduate student workshops.

 *Observation Offer*